Diophantine problems over tamely ramified fields: Theorem

-\begin{rem} $(a)$ By work of Hironaka \cite{Hir}, Conjecture \ref{R} holds when the residue characteristic is $0$ and the above proof becomes unconditional.
-In that case, it becomes automatically true that $F$ is defectless and that the valued field extensions are tamely ramified.
-Therefore, one recovers the \textit{existential} version of Ax-Kochen-Ershov in residue characteristic $0$.
-In \cite{Den2}, Denef manages to recover the full first-order Ax-Kochen-Ershov theorem in residue characteristic $0$ using weak toroidalization of morphisms.\footnote{This result fails in characteristic $p$.}\\ $(b)$ The mixed characteristic unramified case can be reduced to the residue characteristic $0$ by a standard coarsening argument due to van den Dries.
-One needs an existential version which is spelled out in Theorem 1.2.3 \cite{KK}. \end{rem}
+\begin{rem} By Fact \ref{Hiro}, Conjecture \ref{R} holds when the residue characteristic is $0$ and the above proof becomes unconditional.
+In that case, it becomes automatically true that $\Oo_F$ excellent (see Corollary 8.2.40$(c)$ \cite{Liu}) and that the valued field extensions are tamely ramified (see Example \ref{exampletame}(1)).
+Therefore, one recovers the \textit{existential} version of Ax-Kochen/Ershov in residue characteristic $0$.
+In \cite{Den2}, Denef manages to recover the full first-order Ax-Kochen/Ershov theorem in residue characteristic $0$ using weak toroidalization of morphisms. \end{rem} In the case of \textit{finite} tame ramification in \text{mixed} characteristic and when the residue fields are perfect, the full first-order version of Theorem \ref{mainA} has been proved \textit{unconditionally} by J. Lee: \begin{rem}[see Corollary 5.9 \cite{Junguk}] When $(K,v),(L,w)$ are henselian valued fields, finitely and tamely ramified over $(\Q,v_p)$ with perfect residue fields, then J. Lee proves unconditionally that $\text{RV}(K)\equiv \text{RV}(L)$ implies $K\equiv L$ in $L_{\text{rings}}$. \end{rem}